 Service Dogs on Public Buses

-Under the U.S. Department of Transportation (DOT) definition, service animals fall under guide dogs for individuals with disabilities, which can include not only visual impairments but also hearing and mobility impairments.
+Under the U.S. Department of Transportation (DOT) definition, service animals fall under guide dogs for individuals with disabilities, including visual impairments and hearing and mobility impairments.
 Other animals such as miniature horses, monkeys, birds, and pot-bellied pigs may also be trained as service animals.

 It’s essential to note that service animals are not considered pets.
-Transit agencies cannot require special ID cards or documentation for service animals, nor ask about the person’s disability but can ask two reasonable questions: is the animal a service animal required because of a disability? and what work or task has the animal been trained to perform?
+Transit agencies cannot require special ID cards or documentation for service animals or ask about the person’s disability, but they can ask two reasonable questions: Is the animal a service animal required because of a disability? and What work or task has the animal been trained to perform?

 However, transit agencies may refuse transport if the service animal poses a direct threat to health or safety, is seriously disruptive, or not under the rider’s control.
 It’s essential for riders with service animals to ensure their animal is well-behaved and listens to commands.